Blood Group Test: Types, Procedure, Price, Precautions and FAQs

 • Draw three circles on a piece of clean glass.

-• The Monoclonal Antibodies (MAB) kit should be opened.
+• Open the Monoclonal Antibodies (MAB) kit.
 With the use of a dropper, add Anti-A to the first circle, Anti-B to the second, and Anti-D to the third.

-• With the lancet, they pricked the ring fingertip and wiped away the first blood drop.
+• With the lancet, the ring fingertip is pricked.

-• Allow the blood to drip onto the three glass slide circles as it begins to ooze out by gently pressing the fingertip.
+• Allow the blood to drip onto the three glass slide circles by gently pressing the fingertip.

-• Put pressure on the place where it was penetrated to stop the blood flow.
+• Put pressure on the place to stop the blood flow.
 Use the cotton ball if necessary.

 • Using a toothpick to gently stir the blood sample, wait a minute to see the outcome.